 This one happens to everyone, no matter who you are or how you like to exercise.
-There always comes a point in life where you just aren’t progressing like you used to.
-Whether your beginner gains are long gone, or you have no weight left to lose; either way, progress can halt.
-That's totally normal, and it’s not a reason to quit if you have a backup plan.
+There always comes the point in life where you just aren’t progressing like you used to.
+Progress can halt if your beginner gains are long gone, or you have no weight left to lose.
+That’s totally normal, and it’s not a reason to quit if you have a backup plan.

 Last but not least, while we’re talking about breaks, it makes sense to look at one of the biggest reasons people give up anything in life, especially exercise; they took too long a break.
 If you were trying to get to a certain goal, got there and then took a break, it’s way too easy just to give up.
 The same goes for if you took time out for literally anything.
 Jumping back into exercise can be one of the hardest things you can do.

 The best way to fix it is to attempt to minimise the time you take off where you can.
-Life will always get in the way from time to time, but even just going the odd 10-minute workout from home can help you stop the ship form sailing completely.
-Do what you can and remember why you started!
+Of course, life will always get in the way from time to time, but even just going the odd 10-minute workout from home can help you stop the ship from sailing completely.
+So do what you can and remember why you started!

 All of these happen to the best of us, and the worst thing you can do is beat yourself up for not achieving your goals.
-There's always time to pick up and start again, and if that's what you want to do, then don’t be afraid to do it.
+However, there’s always time to pick up and start again, and if that’s what you want to do, then don’t be afraid to do it.

-Wanting to stop exercising is only natural every now and then after all. you;r only human.
+Wanting to stop exercising is only natural now and then; you’re only human.
 Good luck!